Back to Blog

 AI reads reviews, analyzes sentiment, evaluates recency → Generates a single recommendation with summary.
 Your goal: be THE answer.
 Winner takes all.

-What AI Reads in Your Reviews
+What Does AI Read in Your Reviews?

 AI does not just look at star ratings.
 It processes the actual text of your reviews to build a comprehensive understanding of your business.
 Here is what matters most: